dar-dev/companion-module-classx-mixboard/companion/HELP.md

-# MixBoard Companion Module
+# MixBoard® Companion Module

-This module allows [Bitfocus Companion](https://bitfocus.io/companion) to interface with the **MixBoard** video mixing application over TCP.
+This module allows [Bitfocus Companion](https://bitfocus.io/companion) to interface with the **MixBoard®** video mixing application over TCP.
 It supports real-time control of VideoInput switch, transitions, channels and keyers with full feedback support.

----

 ## Features